The International Ice Bridges to Canada

 Joseph Island get together to build a Christmas tree line across

-the frozen ice to connect the three communities.
+the frozen ice to connect the two communities.
 The trees are spaced

-one tenth of a mile apart, and marked with reflective tape for
+one eighth of a mile apart, and marked with reflective tape for

 tree lines "construction" dates are based on weather conditions,

 but commonly occur in the second or third week of January.